+- Complete Survey: Q4a

-- Complete survey: Q4a-f are answered.
+f are answered.

-- Non-response: Partial complete survey (the member answered one or more questions but one or more of Q4a-f are unanswered).
+- Nonresponse: Partial complete survey (the member answered one or more questions but one or more of Q4a-f are unanswered).

-- Ineligible: Deceased.
+- · Ineligible: Deceased.

 - Ineligible: Language barrier.

 - Ineligible: Bad address and nonworking/unlisted phone number, or member is unknown at the dialed phone number.

+- Ineligible: Bad address and no available telephone protocol

 - Ineligible: Removed from sample.

 - Ineligible: Duplicate, beneficiary listed twice in the sample frame.

-- · Nonresponse: Refusal by member.
+- Nonresponse: Refusal by member.

 - Nonresponse: Refusal by proxy.

 - Nonresponse: Refusal by gatekeeper.

 - Nonresponse: Respondent unavailable.

 - Nonresponse: Respondent physically/mentally incapacitated.

-- Nonresponse: Respondent institutionalized.

-- Nonresponse: After maximum attempts.
+- Nonresponse: Respondent institutionalized. - Nonresponse: After maximum attempts.